pippim/pippim.github.io/programs/mserve.md

 to support more than just .OGA, .WAV and .FLAC formats currently supported.

-## Legal Fine-Print
+## Substituting Special Characters in Filenames

 When an Artist, Album or Song have these characters in the name:

 - `/`, `:`, `?`, `<`, `>`, `"`, `\`, `|` or `.`

 The character will be replaced with the `_` character instead.
+This is necessary to conform to operating system rules for directory and filenames.

-For example, if the real names are:
+For example, if the names with special characters are:

 - Artist: `The Great Band.`
 - Album: `Songs of: 70's/80's`